lindaprotocol/libp2p/src/main/java/org/tron/p2p/example/README.md

 * you don't want to config one or many fixed seed nodes in mobile app such as wallet, because nodes may be out of service but you cannot update the app timely
 * you don't known any seed node but you still want to establish tcp connection

 You can config a dns tree regardless of whether discovery service is enabled or not.
-Assume you have a tree url of Tron's nile or shasta or mainnet nodes that publish on github like:
+Assume you have a tree url of Linda's nile or shasta or mainnet nodes that publish on github like:
 ```azure
 tree://APFGGTFOBVE2ZNAB3CSMNNX6RRK3ODIRLP2AA5U4YFAA6MSYZUYTQ@nodes.example.org
 ```